createyourpersonalaccount/blog/_posts/2022-10-24-cube-intersection-algorithm.md

 ### Reducing the edge-face intersection calls

-We may reduce the 72 calls to $I(E, F)$ to only one:

-We first calculate the corner of $Q_1$ whose apex is the closest to the center of $Q_2$, and vice versa, the corner of $Q_2$ whose apex is the closest to the center of $Q_1$.
+We may reduce the 72 calls to $I(E, F)$ to at most 9, because we only have to check the edge-face intersection over the three edges of $Q_1$ closest to the center of $Q_2$ and the three faces of $Q_2$ closest to the center of $Q_1$.

-Then, we choose the edge $E$ of the first corner that is nearest to the apex of the second; and the face $F$ of the second that is nearest to the apex of the first.

-(Although these corners, edges, and faces are not unique, there is no issue picking one over the other.)

-Finally, we calculate the edge-face intersection, and this tells us whether the cubes intersect or not.

-The calculation of the apex is a matter of three dot products and three inequality comparisons.
-To find the edge or face closest to the center, a few more dot products and inequalities must take place.
+We actually implement this optimization in the Python code below.

 ### Using less coordinates to represent the cubes